igoradmtg/testflask/README.md

 pip install flask

-copy file app.py to local folder
+copy file app.py and other files to local folder

 # Usage